cody-scott/ERIS-API/readme.md

 To improve query performance, your script should adjust the start date to the start/end times after any existing data to avoid re-requesting the same block.

-Functionally, this is beyond the scope of the processing.

 # Additional Functions

 ## Extract Tag from  URL